sreguyal/4D_Room/README.md

 ### Next Steps!

 Our main end goal is to look at and interact with these 4D shapes in a VR environment.
 Being able to walk around these objects and interact with them in 3D VR space, rather than looking at them on a 2D computer screen, would be a significant increase in the amount of visual information from these 4D shapes we are able to retain.
-Because any time you project an object to a lower dimension, you lose some information.
+Any time you project an object to a lower dimension, you lose some information.

 Maybe after this work is done, our 3D brains will be more capable of understanding the fourth dimension!
 So stay tuned!